chipjarred/MacMenuBar/README.md

 Before we start adding functionality let's take a closer look at a few things, so go back to `MenuBar.swift`.

 You'll see that `MainMenuBar.body` returns a `StandardMenuBar`.
-Think of it as sort of analogous to `HStack`, but for menus and we don't nest inside other menus.
+Think of it as sort of analogous to `HStack`, but for menus and we don't nest it inside other menus.
 It's strictly a top-level thing representing the menu bar.

 Our actual menus in the menu bar are declared as `StandardMenu`.
 These correspond to the main items you see in the menu bar when you haven't clicked on anything.
 You provide each one with the `String` to use for its title, however, that text is a bit smarter than your average `String`, because it actually does two things for you automatically.